Rick-7799/IIT_Roorkee_TTS_Fine-Tuning/README.md

 - **Base Model**: `microsoft/speecht5-tts`

 ### Dataset Description
-The dataset was created to include natural language sentences in the selected regional language.
+The dataset was created to include natural language sentences in the selected regional language[Hindi].
 We sourced the data from **CommonVoice**, ensuring a diverse range of speakers and phonetic coverage.

 #### Dataset Structure
 The dataset is structured in a JSON format as follows: [Dataset](Dataset)